Convex-Dev/design/cad/principles.md

 In most cases, it is necessary to place a bound on the size of resources used.
 This is essential to ensure that the CVM does not ever attempt to process data of unbounded size, which could allow DoS attacks by adversaries constructing arbitrarily sized input.

-Where CVM input may be effectively unbounded (e.g. the size of data structures such as Vectors), the CVM MUST never attempt O(n) or greater operations on such structures unless these operations are protected by roesource constraints (e.g. accounting for juice costs, memory allowances).
+Where CVM input may be effectively unbounded (e.g. the size of data structures such as Vectors), the CVM MUST never attempt O(n) or greater operations on such structures unless these operations are protected by resource constraints (e.g. accounting for juice costs, memory allowances).